 |EPLS:6333||Practicum in Higher Education and Student Affairs (required once; students may enroll a maximum of 3 times; those with appropriate professional experiences may, with faculty approval, waive this requirement)||3|

 |Students choose elective course work in consultation with their advisor||9-12|

 |EPLS:6218||The Law and Higher Education||3|

 |EPLS:6224||Organizational Theory and Administrative Behavior||3|

 |EPLS:6225||Higher Education Policy||3|

-Joint M.A./M.S. in Urban and Regional Planning
+Combined M.A./M.A. or M.S. in Urban and Regional Planning

-The Master of Arts program in educational policy and leadership studies with a subprogram in schools, culture, and society requires a minimum of 32 s.h. of graduate credit and is offered without thesis.
+The Master of Arts program in educational policy and leadership studies with a schools, culture, and society subprogram requires a minimum of 32 s.h. of graduate credit and is offered without thesis.
 The program develops students' ability to analyze the influence of social, historical, and philosophical factors that frame contemporary issues in education.

 Students complete at least 24 s.h. in schools, culture, and society courses in three disciplinary areas: sociology, history, and philosophy.
 They earn 12 s.h. in one of the disciplinary areas and 6 s.h. in each of the other two areas.
 The remaining 8 s.h. of course work must be in a concentration area appropriate to the student's career and academic goals.